 4.4.1 Test Results

 Surprisingly, the plain-vanilla MLP delivered one of the best results: it achieved 93.38% test accuracy, surpassing the Transformer-only baseline, despite having far fewer parameters and virtually no sequence-level inductive bias.
-This outcome suggests that when the feature space is confined to compact geometric vectors, the MLP’s straightforward, parameter-efficient design may actually promote cleaner decision boundaries and stronger out-of-sample generalization, whereas the heavier Transformer can overfit or waste capacity on patterns that simply aren’t present in such low-dimensional data.
+This outcome suggests that when the feature space is confined to compact geometric vectors, the MLP’s straightforward, parameter-efficient design may actually promote cleaner decision boundaries and stronger out-of-sample generalization, whereas the heavier Transformer can overfit or waste capacity on patterns that simply are not present in such low-dimensional data.

 Table 5.
 Test Results for MLP-only Model